linkeddatacenter/kees/README.md

 TODO:  A **kees:AccrualMethod** states what process to use to accrual data (e.g. an Exctract Trasform Load process) with all needed additional paramethers

+## The KEES workflow

+A KEES workflow is based on a sequence of four temporal phases called "windows“:

+- a startup  phase (**boot window**)  to initialize the knowledge base just with KEES description
+- a time slot for the population of the Knowledge Base and to link data (**learning window**)
+- a time slot for the data inference (**reasoning window**)
+- a time slot to access the Knowledge Base and answering to questions  (**teaching window**)

+KEES workflow is a continuous integration process.
+A guard can prevent user to query the knowledge base only in the teaching windows.

 ## RDF Store requirement

 Any RDF Store that provides with a SPARQL endpoint and QUAD support is compliant with KEES.
 Following requirement applies:

-All KEES related information SHOULD be contained in a graph named <urn:graph:kees>
+All information retated too KEED booting window SHOULD be contained in a graph named <urn:graph:kees>

 If a statement with subject <urn:kees:kb> and predicate dct:valid is present in the graph <urn:graph:kees>, this  means that the Knowledge base is in the *teaching window* windows (i.e. safe to be queried).
 Otherwhise the kees status of the knowledge base should be considered undefined.